jucian0/posts/observable-pattern.md

 ## An analogy

-When I discovered this pattern, I read a lot of analogies trying to explain how `Observable` pattern works, the most interesting of all was the raffle trip.
+When I discovered this pattern, I read a lot of analogies trying to explain how `Observable` pattern works, the most interesting of all was the trip riffle.

-A company called Atric wanted to give a gift to one of the employees, the present was a trip, for this reason, the company made a raffle.
+A company called Atric wanted to give a trip to one of the employees, for this reason, the company made a raffle.
 The company published it:

 > Who does the funniest sentence about a trip will win a trip to Petar SP.
 The sentences should be sent by email raffle@company.com.
 The winner will be notified by email in three weeks.